 20 in their 20s

-There’s no minimum age for starting a business, making a difference in your community or darting up the corporate ladder—and these young professionals know it.
-Our honorees have let youthful energy, daring innovation and tenacity be their calling cards as they’ve struck out on their ambitious career paths.
+There’s no minimum age for starting a business, making a difference in your community or darting up the corporate ladder, and these young leaders are changing the business world.
+These are our 2017 20 in their 20s honorees.

 Morgen Baldwin, 26